Explaining Explainability – the podcast on Explainable Artificial Intelligence.

 33m 24s

 At TRR 318, scaffolding is recognized as a crucial aspect of explaining.
 It involves supporting learners, whether they are children acquiring their first words or robots interacting with caregivers.
-In the fifth episode of the podcast "Explaining Explainability," Prof. Britta Wrede engages with experts Dr. Angela Grimminger from Paderborn University and Prof. Dr.-Ing.
-Anna-Lisa Vollmer from Bielefeld University.
+In the fifth episode of the podcast "Explaining Explainability," Prof. Britta Wrede engages with experts Dr. Angela Grimminger from Paderborn University and Prof. Dr. Anna-Lisa Vollmer from Bielefeld University.
 They explore how scaffolding functions in various contexts, such as explanatory situations, and its role in their TRR 318 projects.

 Episode 4